philhawksworth/hawksworx.com/content/blog/webserverless.md

 > Webserver management is not trivial.

 I want to focus on creating web sites which deliver beautiful experiences.
-I don't want design and manage infrastructure which addresses commodotized problems.
+I don't want to design and manage infrastructure which addresses commoditized problems.

 So, if I can build sites in a way that lets me cut out some of this complexity and risk?...
 If I can build a site in a way which, by default, is perfectly suited to deploying across distributed content delivery networks ?...